sigmod/sqlpp/document.md

 Note that for the case that `user.foo` is an empty collection or a `MISSING` or a `NULL`, there is no corresponding value for variable `employment` for a input tuple, therefore a `MISSING` value is generated for that such that the input tuple can be propagated.

 ### <a id="Expressing_joins_using_unnests">Expressing joins using unnests
-The next example shows a query that joins two tables, FacebookUsers and FacebookMessages, returning user/message pairs.
+The next example shows a query that joins two data sets, GleambookUsers and GleambookMessages, returning user/message pairs.
 The results contain one record per pair, with result records containing the user's name and an entire message.
-The query can be seen as "for each Facebook user, unnest the entire `FacebookMessages` collection and then filters the output with condition `message.`\``author-id`\``= user.id`".
-Though the semantics sound like a nested loop join, the underlying AsterixDB query processor will generate a query plan using hash join to evaluate the query since the filtering condition is based on equality of fields from `FacebookUsers` and `FacebookMessages`.
+The query can be seen as "for each Gleambook user, unnest the entire `GleambookMessages` collection and then filters the output with condition `message.`\``author-id`\``= user.id`".
+Though the semantics sound like a nested loop join, the underlying AsterixDB query processor will generate a query plan using hash join to evaluate the query since the filtering condition is based on equality of fields from `GleambookUsers` and `GleambookMessages`.

 > TW: If this is the SQL++ description, we should probably not discuss the underlying
 > AsterixDB query processor ...